Kronecker Product Approximation of Operators in Spectral Norm via Alternating SDP: Introduction and problem statement

 when $A$ and $B$ are symmetric positive definite matrices.
-It can be shown that the inverse $\op^{-1}$ of this operator can be approximated in operator norm by a sum of $k$ Kronecker products with exponential (or subexponential) error decay in $k$.
-Specifically, such an approximation can be obtained using an exponential sum approximation of $\op^{-1}$~\cite{Grasedyck04}.
-Since the application of such an approximate inverse increases the rank of $Y$ by a factor of at most $k$, the solution $X$ can be well approximated by low-rank matrices.
-This even works for tensor versions of Sylvester-type operators.
+It can be shown that the inverse $\op^{-1}$ of this operator can be approximated in operator norm by a sum of $k$ Kronecker products with exponential (or subexponential) error decay in $k$, for instance, by means of exponential sums~\cite{Grasedyck04}. {Applying such an approximate inverse of $\op$ to the right-hand side $Y$ of the matrix equation provides an approximate solution whose rank is at most $k$ times the rank of $Y$, with an error decaying exponentially in $k$.} This even works for tensor versions of Sylvester-type operators.
 We refer to~\cite{Beylkin2002,Tyrtyshnikov2004,Hackbusch2006a,Hackbusch2006b,Oseledets2009,Hackbusch2019} for applications of Kronecker product approximations of operators and low-rank tensor calculus in scientific computing.

 Motivated by the above considerations, we are interested in the general question of \emph{approximating} a matrix $\op \in \R^{mn \times mn}$ or its inverse by an operator of low Kronecker rank in operator norm.
 Given $\op$ and a rank bound $k$, we hence consider the optimization problem